 - Drag the downloaded book onto the Send to Kindle app and let it upload.

 - Turn on your Kindle or open the Kindle tablet/phone app to allow the book to download, just like a book purchased direct from Amazon.
 (For a reason known only to Amazon, it doesn’t work in the Kindle desktop app.)

-If you’re using the Kindle app on an iPad or iPhone, it’s possible to download directly into the Kindle app, however Whispersync only works when the file is transferred using the Send to Kindle desktop app.
+If you’re using the Kindle app on an iOS or Android device, it’s possible to download on the device and open into the Kindle app (direct download instructions for iOS / Android), however Whispersync only syncs your reading position and annotations when the file is transferred using the Send to Kindle desktop app.